Stay Mason Student Support Fund – Spring Term 2026

 - Other financial needs arising from individual and/or special circumstances to be determined on a case-by-case basis

-Examples of expenses claimed during Summer Term 2023 which will NOT be considered:
+Examples of expenses claimed during Spring Term 2026 which will NOT be considered:

-- Expenses incurred prior to May 22, 2023 (except required books/course materials purchased for Summer Term 2023)
+- Expenses incurred prior to January 13, 2026 (except required books/course materials purchased for Spring Term 2026 and documented by purchase receipt)

-- Anticipated future expenses related to Fall Term 2023 or past due expenses from prior terms
+- Anticipated future expenses related to Summer or Fall Terms 2026 or past due expenses from prior terms

 - Reimbursement for tuition and fee payments already made by the student, financial aid, or third-party payer